-AGC Glass Europe fully recognises the need for such a harmonised approach and accepted by the industry, the public sector and non-government organisations around the world.
-The use of EPDs as a best pratice has been recognized and has been internationally supported by the industry and the EU Commission, where the Construction Products Regulation (305/2011) specifies that EPDs should be used when available.
+AGC Glass Europe fully recognises the need for such a harmonised approach that is accepted by the industry, the public sector and non-government organisations around the world.
+The use of EPDs as best pratice has been recognized and is internationally supported by the industry and the EU Commission, where the Construction Products Regulation (EU) No 305/2011 specifies that EPDs should be used when available.
 Companies and organisations in countries all over the world are working to improve the system.

 Life Cycle Analysis

-Life Cycle Analysis (LCA) is an internationally accepted and scientific tool that is used to quantify the environmental performance attributable to the different life stages of our products, including upstream stages such as raw material production and energy supply.
+Life Cycle Analysis (LCA) is an internationally accepted (standards ISO 14040 & ISO 14044) and scientific tool that is used to quantify the environmental performance attributable to the different life stages of our products, including upstream stages such as raw material production and energy supply.
 Results are benchmarked based on LCA indicators with the final aim of identifying operational efficiencies and optimising product design while providing a higher level of environmental transparency.
-LCA is a standardized methodology which goal is to assess the potential impacts of a product, based on all the inputs and outputs involved during the manufacturing of a product as well as upstream and downstream processes: supply chain, packaging, transport, use and end-of-life.
+LCA is a standardized methodology whose goal is to assess the potential impacts of a product, based on all the inputs and outputs involved during the manufacturing of a product as well as upstream and downstream processes: supply chain, packaging, transport, use and end-of-life.

-We actively participate in LCA for European float and magnetron coated glass as member of the “Glass for Europe” federation.
-We were also involved in the LCA for insulating and laminated glass as part of the programme run by the French trade association for the flat glass industry (Chambre Syndicale des Fabricants de Verre Plat).
+We actively participate in LCA for European float and magnetron coated glass through our membership of the “Glass for Europe” federation.
+We are also involved in the LCA for insulating and laminated glass as part of the programme run by the French trade association for the flat glass industry (Chambre Syndicale des Fabricants de Verre Plat).
 Based on the knowledge shared, the AGC EPD programme was set in place and is now part of our integrated approach.